belsten/belsten.github.io/_posts/2026-07-18-unique-hues.md

 Although the learned basis vectors are not geometrically opposite in the original color space, their inferred coefficients can be reorganized into two signed opponent axes as shown in Figure 8.
 Red and green occupy opposite ends of one axis, while blue and yellow occupy opposite ends of the other.
 This two-dimensional opponent space captures the phenomenological organization of color experience.

 You might be wondering: *why favor four basis vectors over three?* Both models can represent any point in the color plane and thus form a complete code.
 You might argue that the three basis vector model is better aligned with the heavy-tails in the data.
 A distinction between them lies in the structure of the resulting sparse code.
 In the three-vector model, the coefficients exhibit a three-way dependency: when two are active, the third is silent.
-In the four-vector model, this dependency separates into two mutually exclusive pairs: red versus green and blue versus yellow.
-This points to a trade-off between being perfectly aligned with the data and a simple, distributed code.
+In the four-vector model, this dependency separates into two mutually exclusive pairs, red versus green and blue versus yellow, which can be collapsed back into two sets of opposing axes.
+This points to a trade-off between being perfectly aligned with the data vs. producing a parsimonious distributed code.

 # Conclusion